f5devcentral/f5-cis-docs/user_guides/routes-externaldns-waf/README.md

 CIS [repo](https://github.com/f5devcentral/f5-cis-docs/tree/main/user_guides/routes-externaldns-waf/cis)

-### Step 2: Deploy Global ConfigMap
+### Step 2: Deploy extended ConfigMap

-Using Global ConfigMap
+Using extended ConfigMap

-* Global ConfigMap provides control to the admin to create and maintain the resource configuration centrally like Public IPs, Policies, Certificates etc
+* Extended ConfigMap provides control to the admin to create and maintain the resource configuration centrally like Public IPs, Policies, Certificates etc
-* RBAC can be used to restrict modification of global ConfigMap by users with tenant level access
+* RBAC can be used to restrict modification of extended ConfigMap by users with tenant level access

 * namespace: cafeone, vserverAddr: **10.192.125.65**
 * namespace: cafetwo, vserverAddr: **10.192.125.66**